-- This park is in in the heart of Sonoma Valley wine country, just south of Glen Ellen and 5 miles north of Sonoma.
+- This park is in in the heart of Sonoma Valley, just south of Glen Ellen and 5 miles north of Sonoma.

-- The paved trail is the suggested route for an easy-level hike.
-Walk to the end of the trail and return the same way for a 2.4-mile hike.
-(You can always shorten your walk as you’d like, depending on your fitness level.)
+- Option 1: The paved trail, recently renamed the Valley of the Moon Trail, is the suggested route for an easy-level hike.
+Walk to the end and return the same way for a 2.6-mile outing.

-- Loop 1: From Highway 12 parking lot, follow the paved trail into the park.
-Continue 1.2 miles to its end at Arnold Drive.
-Turn around and return to the parking lot on the same trail.
+- Option 1: From the parking lot, follow the paved trail into the park.
+Continue 1.3 miles to Arnold Drive.
+Turn around and return to the parking lot.